Diffusion Alignment as Variational Expectation-Maximization

 The subsequent \textbf{M-step (Amortization)} updates $p_{\theta}$ to $p_{\theta^{\prime}}$ by distilling the knowledge from the discovered samples back into the parameters of the diffusion model.
-Unlike conventional RL-based methods that optimize a reverse-KL divergence, a \emph{mode-seeking} objective that concentrates on a single dominant mode~\citep{fan2023dpok, venkatraman2024amortizing}, our M-step update corresponds to minimization of the forward-KL divergence $D_\text{KL}(\eta_{\theta} || p_{\theta^{\prime}})$, a \emph{mode-covering} objective that encourages the model to cover all diverse modes discovered through the E-step~\citep{chan2022greedification}.
+Unlike conventional RL-based methods that optimize a reverse-KL divergence, a \emph{mode-seeking} objective that concentrates on a single dominant mode~\citep{fan2023dpok, venkatraman2024amortizing, uehara2024fine}, our M-step update corresponds to minimization of the forward-KL divergence, a \emph{mode-covering} objective that encourages the model to cover all diverse modes discovered through the E-step~\citep{chan2022greedification}.
 Therefore, the iteration of EM steps leads to a synergetic cycle, where the M-step adaptively refines the model towards a multi-modal aligned distribution, and the improved model in turn enables the E-step to gather samples from a more aligned distribution while preserving diversity.

 To demonstrate the versatility of our method, we apply DAV to align diffusion models in both continuous (text-to-image synthesis) and discrete (DNA sequence design) domains.
-For the image synthesis task, we fine-tune the Stable Diffusion v1.5 model~\citep{rombach2022high} to optimize for given external rewards---including aesthetic quality~\citep{schuhmann2022laion} and non-differentiable objectives like image compressibility~\citep{black2023training}---while preserving the diversity of the images.
+For the image synthesis task, we fine-tune the Stable Diffusion v1.5 model~\citep{rombach2022high} to optimize for given external rewards---including aesthetic quality~\citep{schuhmann2022laion} and non-differentiable objectives like image compressibility and incompressibility~\citep{black2023training}---while mitigating the mode collapse of the images.
 For DNA sequence design, we fine-tune a discrete masked diffusion model~\citep{sahoo2024simple} to design DNA enhancers~\citep{gosai2023machine} that achieve high target activity while preserving the naturalness and diversity of generated sequences.